cmpe226/DATABASE/README.md

 # DATABASE
 The "ERD" and the "SCHEMA" are purely based on the MARK's ERD(our last meeting)

-## FUNCTION THIS DATABASE PROVIDE:
+## FEATURE WE USE IN OUR DATABASE :

 * **Transaction**
   *  usercreations